TikTok users sue federal government over new law that could lead to ban of popular app

 The suit is the second filed in federal court that challenges the law, called the Protecting Americans from the Adversary Controlled Applications Act, and seeks to block the Biden administration from enforcing it.
 TikTok and its parent company ByteDance filed their own petition in federal court in Washington last week that claims the law is outside the bounds of the First Amendment.

-Both petitions were filed in the U.S. Court of Appeals for the District of Columbia Circuit, which the law specifies has exclusive jurisdiction over challenges to it.
+Both petitions were filed in the U.S. Court of Appeals for the District of Columbia Circuit, which the measure specifies has exclusive jurisdiction over challenges to it.

 The law targeting TikTok was included in a foreign aid package passed by Congress last month and signed by Mr. Biden shortly after.
 The legislation requires ByteDance, headquartered in Beijing, to sell its stake in TikTok within 270 days, though the president could extend that deadline by 90 days.
 If ByteDance fails to divest from the platform within that time frame, TikTok would lose access to mobile app store services and web-hosting providers, effectively cutting it off from the estimated 170 million U.S. users.